magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 ![Italics](https://github.com/magomimmo/modern-cljs/blob/master/doc/images/reagent-marked.png)

-Not so bad at the moment.
+Not so bad.

 ## Hook up the data model in React

 This step requires some code refactoring.
 Instead of inserting the comments in the source code, we want to get them from a data structure.
-Eventually the data could come from the server.
+Eventually the data could come from a server.

 Here is the new React code from the official tutorial: